timmyyuan/Security-Papers/README.md

 ### NDSS

 * SafeInit : Comprehensive and Practical Mitigation of Uninitialized Read Vulnerableabilities
+* Dachshund: Digging for and Securing (Non-)Blinded Constants in JIT Code
+* MARX: Uncovering Class Hierarchies in C++ Programs
+* PT-Rand: Practical Mitigation of Data-only Attacks against Page Tables
+* ASLR on the Line:  Practical Cache Attacks on the MMU
+* Unleashing Use-Before-Initialization Vulnerabilities in the Linux Kernel Using Targeted Stack Spraying
+* Address Oblivious Code Reuse: On the Effectiveness of Leakage Resilient Diversity
+* An Evil Copy: How the Loader Betrays You
+* Stack Object Protection with Low Fat Pointers
+* Self Destructing Exploit Executions via Input Perturbation
+* A Call to ARMs: Understanding the Costs and Benefits of JIT Spraying Mitigations

 ### Oakland (S&P)

 * Sok: Science, Security, and the Elusive Goal of Security as a scientific Pursite
 * Stack Overflow Considered Harmful ?  — The Impact of copy & Paste on Android Application Security
 * You Exploit is Mine : Automatic Shellcode Transplant for Remote Exploits
+* Finding and Preventing Bugs in JavaScript Bindings

 ### USENIX Security

 * Efficient Protection of Path-Sensitive Control Security
 * Hacking in Darkness: Return-oriented Programming against Secure Enclaves
 * Towards Efficient Heap Overflow Discovery
+* Understanding the Mirai Botnet

 ### CCS

 * FreeGuard : A Faster Secure Heap Allocator
 * The Dynamics of Innocent Flesh on the Bone : Code Reuse Then years Later
+* Capturing Malware Propagations with Code Injections and Code-Reuse attacks
+* Code-reuse attacks for the Web: Breaking Cross-Site Scripting Mitigations via Script Gadgets
+* Object Flow Integrity
+* PtrSplit: Supporting General Pointers in Automatic Program Partitioning

 ## 2016